NEONScience/NEON-Data-Skills/tutorials/R/api-token/neon-api-tokens-tutorial.md

 In the next section, we'll walk through saving your token somewhere secure but accessible to your code.
 But first let's try out using the token the easy way.

-First, we need to load the `neonUtilities` package:
+First, we need to load the `neonUtilities` package and set the working
+directory:

     # install neonUtilities - can skip if already installed, but